Giraffidae: Evolutionary background

 The giraffids are ruminants of the clade Pecora.
 Other extant pecorans are the families Antilocapridae (pronghorns), Cervidae (deer), Moschidae (musk deer), and Bovidae (cattle, goats and sheep, wildebeests and allies, and antelopes).
 The exact interrelationships among the pecorans have been debated, mainly focusing on the placement of Giraffidae, but a recent large-scale ruminant genome sequencing study suggests Antilocapridae are the sister taxon to Giraffidae, as shown in the cladogram below.

 The ancestors of pronghorn diverged from the giraffids in the Early Miocene.
 This was in part of a relatively late mammal diversification following a climate change that transformed subtropical woodlands into open savannah grasslands.

 The fossil record of giraffids and their stem-relatives is quite intensive, with fossil of these taxa include Gelocidae, Palaeomerycidae, Prolibytheridae, and Climacoceratidae.
 It is thought that the palaeomerycids, prolibytherids, climacoceratids and the giraffids all form a clade of pecorans known as Giraffomorpha.
 The relationship between the climacoceratids and giraffids is supported by the presence of a bilobed canine, and have been postulated into two hypotheses.
 One is the climacoceratids were the ancestors of the sivatheres, as both groups were large, deer-like giraffoids with branching antler-like ossicones, while an extinct basal group of giraffoids, canthumerycines, evolved into the ancestors of Giraffidae.
 Another more commonly supported hypothesis is climacoceratids were merely the sister clade to giraffids, with sivatheres being either basal giraffids or descended from a lineage that also includes the okapi.
 While the current range of giraffids today is in Africa, the fossil record of the group has shown this family was once widespread throughout of Eurasia.

+By the Pliocene, giraffids had been displaced from many Afro-Eurasian fossil assemblages by cervids and bovids, whose faster life history, contrasting with the long gestation periods of giraffids, may have provided an advantage at exploiting a greater diversity of niches than giraffids, particularly in the context of the cooling climate of the latter part of the Neogene, during which both cervids and bovids experienced rapid rates of evolution.

 Below is the phylogenetic relationships of giraffomorphs after Solounias (2007), Sánchez et al. (2015) and Ríos et al. (2017):